• Skip to primary navigation

 This adds bitterness to the cocktail, balancing out the whiskey and vermouth.

-The Old Fashioned is simpler, using just bitters and sugar to enhance the whiskey’s natural flavors.
+The Old Fashioned is simpler, using just bitters and sugar to improve the whiskey's natural flavors - contrast this with other classics in the Old Fashioned vs Manhattan vs Sazerac comparison.

 Presentation-wise, the Boulevardier is usually served in a chilled glass.